The KidCo PeaPod Plus is a popular toddler travel bed. Its easy fold and compact size make it easy to bring along on any trip with a toddler.

 - Recommended Age

-Probably the most significant difference between these travel tents is that the Joovy Gloo has a recommended age starting at 6 months compared to the KidCo PeaPod of 1 years old.
-The Joovy Gloo similarly goes up to 3 and 5 years based on the size of the tent.
+Both travel tents have a recommended age starting at 6 months compared and go up to 3 and 5 years based on the size of the tent.

 The folded dimensions are larger by about an inch for the KidCo PeaPod vs Joovy Gloo.